HEET Grant Funded Education Programs

 Part-Time RN Program Expansion & Pathway Supports at Bellingham Technical College

-The Part-time RN Pathway Supports project at Bellingham Tech aims to meet the needs of incumbent workers who need to work and learn at the same time!
+The Part-time RN Pathway Supports project at Bellingham Technical College aims to meet the needs of incumbent workers who need to work and learn at the same time!

 Program